-Let's apply the regex (?'open'o) + (?'-open'c) + to the string ooccc. (?'open'o) matches the first o and stores that as the first capture of the group "open".
+Let's apply the regex (?'open'o) + (?'between-open'c) + to the string occc. (?'open'o) matches the first o and stores that as the first capture of the group "open".
 The quantifier + repeats the group. (?'open'o) matches the second o and stores that as the second capture.
 Repeating again, (?'open'o) fails to match the first c.
 But the + is satisfied with two repetitions.

-The regex engine advances to (?'-open'c).
+The regex engine advances to (?'between-open'c).
 Before the engine can enter this balancing group, it must check whether the subtracted group "open" has captured something.
-It has.
+It has captured the second o.
 The engine enters the group, subtracting the most recent capture from "open".
 This leaves the group "open" with the first o as its only capture.
 Now inside the balancing group, c matches c.
 The engine exits the balancing group.
+The group "between" captures the text between the match subtracted from "open" (the second o) and the c just matched by the balancing group.
+This is an empty string but it is captured anyway.

-Since no name is specified before the hyphen, nothing is captured.
-The balancing group too has + as its quantifier.
-The engine again finds that the subtracted group "open" captured something.
+The balancing group too has $\ddagger$ as its quantifier.
+The engine again finds that the subtracted group "open" captured something, namely the first o.
 The regex enters the balancing group, leaving the group "open" without any matches. c matches the second c in the string.
+The group "between" captures oc which is the text between the match subtracted from "open" (the first o) and the second c just matched by the balancing group.

 The balancing group is repeated again.
 But this time, the regex engine finds that the group "open" has no matches left.
 The balancing group fails to match.
+The group "between" is unaffected, retaining its most recent capture.

-But the + is satisfied with two iterations.
+The + is satisfied with two iterations.
 The engine has reached the end of the regex.
 It returns oocc as the overall match.
-Match.Groups['open'].Success will return false, because all the captures of that group were subtracted.
+Match.Groups['open'].Success will return false, because all the captures of that group were subtracted.Match.Groups['between'].Value returns "oc".